TheHydrophobicityProject/HydrophobicityExplorer/README.md

 #### Modifying The SMILES Dictionary

 Monomers should be added to the `monomer_dict` in `smiles.py` with the tail of the monomer at the left of the SMILES string and the head at the right.
-For example, propylene would be written 'CC(C)'.
+For example, propylene would be written `CC(C)`.
 This allows easy construction of the polymer body by simply repeating this string `n` times.

 Initiator and terminator groups should be added to `init_dict` and the atom to which the rest of the polymer should attatch must be denoted with `*`.
-The use of '*' is inspired by polymergenome.org.
+The use of `*` is inspired by polymergenome.org.
 Additionally, the SMILES must be written such that the `*` is the first or last character in the string.
 If the end-group is palindromic no asterisk is necessary.
 The existing dictionary has examples of each of these conditions.

 ### Reading a Polymer From A File

 You will notice with the second example the run time is noticable since there are several conformations being compared to make the final mol object in rdkit.
 Additionally, this process is not perfectly reproducible.
-If desired, one can load a premade .mol or .pdb file instead of spelling out the polymer with the `-m` or `-b` flag.
+If desired, one can load a premade `.mol` or `.pdb` file instead of spelling out the polymer with the `-m` or `-b` flag.
 Polymers spelled out with the previously demonstrated methods can be converted to files as well with the `-f` flag.
 See the following section for details.

 ```bash
 $ python3 MakePolymer.py -r pol.mol -c SA RG LogP -q